While visiting Indonesia for the first time, I just couldn’t pass up the opportunity to see the sunrise from its greatest temple, Borobudur.

 You can book your Sunrise Tour with Backstreet Academy and they will arrange everything (guide + Manohara Hotel special pass, and even transportation if you need).

-To see the Borobudur Temple sunrise, the best option is to stay in a hotel near Borobudur Temple.
-I stayed at Plataran Borobudur, and if you’re looking for hotels in Borobudur, my recommendations are:
+To see the sunrise, the best option is to stay in a hotel near Borobudur Temple.
+I stayed at Plantaran Borobudur, and if you’re looking for hotels near Borobudur, my recommendations are:

 – Plan your trip in advance, to get better airlines and hotels rates.